openframeworks/ofSite/content/setup/msys2.md

 This way you do not pollute your PATH system-wide.

+- "Are UCRT64, CLANG64 and others MSYS2 flavors supported ?"

+Only MINGW64 is only supported.
+OF has been successfully compiled with UCRT64 and CLANG64.
+However, it is something reserved for advanced users as it requires recompiling Apothecary modules,...

 - "I have a TLSv1_1_client_method missing error" when I double-click the exe ?"

 The executable looks for ssleay32.dll and libeay32.dll and it first finds a version that doesn't support TLS v1.1.
 Often it happens with Intel iCls software.
 The solution is to move the your_msys2_directory\mingw64\bin path before the conflicting path.
 If the conflicting path is in the system PATH and you do not have administrative privileges, copy/link ssleay32.dll and libeay32.dll from your_msys2_directory\mingw64\bin to the executable folder.